renalfarid/blog-api/README.md

 ## Design Brief
 Backend Restful API using laravel for simple blog apps.

+This Laravel application implements the repository pattern, which separates the business logic and data access logic layers.
+The architecture consists of the following components:

+- Interface: Defines the contract that the repository must follow.
+It specifies the methods that need to be implemented for data operations.
+- Repository: Implements the interface and contains the data access logic.
+This is where queries to the database are made.
+- Controller: Handles HTTP requests, invokes the necessary services or repositories, and returns the appropriate responses.
+It acts as the intermediary between the model and the view.
+- Model: Represents the data structure and contains the business logic related to the data.
+Models interact with the database using Eloquent ORM.
+- Repository Service Provider: Registers the repositories with the Laravel service container, allowing for dependency injection.

+This separation of concerns helps in maintaining and testing the application more effectively by decoupling the data access logic from the business logic.

 Requirements for the apps is :
 - Blog posts have a title, content, author, published date, and status.
 - Users have a name, email, password, and role (admin or regular user).
 - Users can write blog posts.